hyperion-rt/hyperion/docs/advanced/forced_interaction.rst

 ===================

-Hyperion includes several algorithms for forcing first interactions during the photon propagation.
+Hyperion includes several algorithms for forcing first interactions during the photon propagation when making images.
 In classical Monte-Carlo propagation, the pathlength for photon packets to travel is sampled from :math:`e^{-\tau}`.
 However, this can be inefficient in the following situations:

 * If the optical depths in the model are very low, photons may escape the grid without ever interacting with the dust.
-This is not an issue for the temperature calculation, because we use the Lucy (1999) algorithm which uses the pathlength of photons through all the cells, but this will be an issue when computing images with the peeling-off method, since this method relies on interactions of the photon packets with the dust.
+This is an issue when computing images with the peeling-off method, since this method relies on interactions of the photon packets with the dust.
 For very optically thin models, unrealistically large numbers of photons may therefore be needed to get an acceptable signal-to-noise in the images.